 The Company is subject to costs arising out of environmental laws and regulations, which include obligations to remove or limit the effects on the environment of the disposal or release of certain wastes or substances at various sites.
-It is the Company's policy to accrue and charge against earnings environmental cleanup costs when it is probable that a liability has been incurred and an amount is reasonably estimable.
+It is the Company's policy to accrue and charge against earnings environmental cleanup costs when it is probable that a liability has been incurred and a amount is reasonably estimable.
 As assessments and cleanups proceed, these accruals are reviewed and adjusted, if necessary, as additional information becomes available.

 The Company is currently a party to, or involved in, legal proceedings directed at the cleanup of three Superfund sites.
-The Company has accrued an α allocated share of the total estimated cleanup costs for these three sites.
+The Company has accrued an allocated share of the total estimated cleanup costs for these three sites.
 Based upon management's evaluation of the other potentially responsible parties, the Company does not expect to incur additional amounts even though the Company has joint and several liability.
-Other proceedings involving environmental $% \left(1\right) =\left(1\right) \left(1\right)$ matters such as alleged discharge of oil or waste material into water or soil are pending against the Company.
+Other proceedings involving environmental matters such as alleged discharge of oil or waste material into water or soil are pending against the Company.